![]() ![]() |

 Review / modelling report |

-![]() The Kfir (Hebrew: "Lion Cub") was developed as a multitask fighter in Israel as the regular military aircraft supplying country France blocked any sales of Mirages after the 1967 war.
+The Kfir (Hebrew: "Lion Cub") was developed as a multitask fighter in Israel as the regular military aircraft supplying country France blocked any sales of Mirages after the 1967 war.
 Also, engines were not supplied anymore.
 First, based on the Mirage III / V, the Israeli Aircraft Industries (IAI) developed a "stop gap" aircraft called the Nesher.
-But later on, a more advanced aircraft was developed, called the Kfir ("Lion Cub") using the USA supplied J79 engine as used in the F-4 Phantom.
-The fuselage was adapted, it got bigger intakes and some large intake scopes fitted.
+But later on, a more advanced aircraft was developed, called the Kfir ("Lion Cub") using the USA licensed built J79 engine as used in the F-4 Phantom.
+The fuselage was adapted and some large intake scopes fitted.
 It retained 2 DEFA type 30 mm canons.
-The Kfir was in fact a new type now and it also had the Martin Baker mk.6 ejection seat.
-The Kfir at
+The Kfir was in fact a new type now and first got the Martin Baker mk.6 ejection seat.
+The Kfir at first had no canard and first flight was Mid 1973.
+The C.1 was the first operational IAF Kfir and had no canard.
+The C.1 was upgraded to the "C.1 plus" and got a small canard.
+Also some earlier aircraft were "retrofitted" with small canards.

 Several Kfir